What Is An Anchor Store In Retail?

 Typically the big brand anchor stores will have their rent discounted by the landlord, in order to secure a long term commitment to the mall or shopping area.
 This usually means that smaller shops have higher rents to make up the difference.

-If you open a discount shop next to a luxury fashion anchor store, you are probably not going to see a crossover in customers…
+If you open a discount shop next to a luxury fashion anchor store, you're probably not going to see a crossover in customers…

 Why not use pavement signs to grab the attention of passing shoppers?